itsPG/os_hw3/README.md

 In this part, we will show how to list those running process and extract information from `/proc`.

 If you want to know more about this special virtual directory.
-You may look up [Kernel documentation](http://www.kernel.org/doc/Documentation/filesystems/proc.txt) for more information.
+You may look up [Linux Kernel documentation](http://www.kernel.org/doc/Documentation/filesystems/proc.txt) for more information.

 ### Step 1

-Open your terminal and something we want to observe.
+Open your terminal or any application you want to observe.
 In this example, you may open Firefox, which is installed as a default application in Fedora.

 ### Step 2